bryandesser/Quant4D/docs/source/graphical_user_interface.rst

   user interacts with the GUI; Reduced updates all image displays after the user is finished interacting with the GUI; Passive only updates image displays when the user clicks the Refresh button on the Main Window.
+* **Detector coordinate options**: Polar or cartesian coordinates; locations displayed in absolute or relative to transmitted beam center; pixel or angular units.
+* **Swap byte order**: Swap big endian <-> little endian in case incorrectly selected on import.
+Done in memory to avoid having to reimport the data.
+* **Swap Diffraction/Real-space X/Y**: Swap x,y axes for diffraction and/or
+  real-space in case incorrectly selected on import.
+This is most useful for non-square datasets and CoM/DPC.
+Done in memory to avoid having to reimport the data.

+..
   * **Annular integration step**: User-defined step size for pre-computed annular images.
 Smaller steps give finer control of annular detectors at the expense of larger memory usage.
-* **Detector coordinate options**: Polar or cartesian coordinates; locations displayed in absolute or relative to transmitted beam center; pixel or angular units.
-* **Diffraction/Real-space image windows**: set image window size; define x,y orientation (i.e. origin location); rotate image; show/hide axes on image.
-* **Show image windows**: Show image window or bring to front (i.e. if closed or hidden).

 Info Tab
 ^^^^^^^^